Insights & Resources

 Collision coverage is optional in Ontario, but dropping it is one of the most expensive gambles you can take.
 Here's how it works, what it costs, and when it makes sense to keep or drop it.

-Home-Based Business Insurance in Ontario: What Your Home Policy Won't Cover
+Home-Based Business Insurance: What Your Home Policy Won't Cover

 Running a business from your Ontario home?
 Your standard homeowner's policy almost certainly excludes business-related claims.
 Here's what that means for your equipment, your liability exposure, and the surprisingly affordable ways to close the gap.